bictorv/tops20-chaos/README.md

 See [the Chaosnet report](https://chaosnet.net/amber.html#The-TOPS_002d20_002fTENEX-Implementation) for documentation.

 For transmitting and receiving Chaosnet packets, the standard Chaos-over-IP encapsulation is used ([see description](https://github.com/bictorv/chaosnet-bridge/blob/master/README.md#chaos-over-ip)), so you need to have TCP/IP configured and working.
+(It pays off to specify the FQDN of your system in `HOSTS.TXT`.)

 See [Chaosnet.net](https://chaosnet.net) for more info about Chaosnet.